 Torrenting is one of the most powerful methods to share files online.
 Especially large files.

-It has surpassed many now-legendary methods of sharing files such as eDonkey2000, Kazaa, and LimeWire.
-Millions upon millions trust torrenting as a reliable, safe way to share large files, including movies, music, and books.
+It has surpassed many now-legacy methods of sharing files such as eDonkey2000, Kazaa, and LimeWire.
+Millions upon millions trust torrenting as a reliable, safe way to share large files including movies, music, and books.

-Like fire, you can use torrenting for good, and for bad.
+Like fire, you can use torrenting for good and bad.
 This blog post is about torrenting, what it is, and how it works.

 Welcome to the World of Torrenting

 Usually, when you download something from the internet, you do it directly by clicking on a link so the downloading starts.
 It’s a straightforward situation.

 But torrenting doesn’t work like that: